best online bsl course

 If you are someone who wants to take their learning seriously, then you might want to find a course that gives you a nationally recognised qualification.

 Many of the online BSL courses use words such as ‘Level 1’ and ‘Level 2’ or ‘accredited’.
 One or two of them suggest that their course is taught by an ‘expert’.
 The words ‘accredited’, ‘Diploma’ and ‘expert’ have power because they give an impression of legitimacy.
 So, how do you check if a course is actually accredited?
-Look at the Signature or iBSL website – they are the only two awarding bodies that can award bona fide BSL qualifications.
+Look at the Signature website – they are the only awarding body that can award bona fide BSL qualifications.

 3. Deaf Tutor (accountability):

 The person who teaches you Sign Language is important.
 Deaf tutors who run BSL courses are accountable for what they teach you – their reputation is on the line.
 Tutors know how important it is for you to sign properly.
-So, you can save yourself some time and money by learning BSL from the (real) experts.
-How do you check if your tutor is bona fide and actually teaches BSL?
-Check your course is taught by a deaf native sign language user.
-Check they are qualified to teach.
-A qualified tutor will be happy to discuss their course before you book your place.
+It is always better to learn BSL from real experts.

 Another thing to look for is whether you need an interview to attend the course.
 For Level 2 and above, most tutors assess students to check their signing at the correct level.
 Learners often discover that signing with a native sign language user is quite different from learning BSL online without any tutor support.

-4. Online, classroom or both?
+4. Online, or classroom?

 5. How long does it take to get a qualification?

-Achieving qualifications takes time, particularly regulated qualifications because you need solid foundation to progress and grow your language skills.
+Achieving qualifications takes time, particularly regulated qualifications because you need a solid foundation to progress and grow your language skills.

-Signature and iBSL are the two main awarding bodies that offer genuine BSL qualifications.
-Both organisations are regulated by Ofqual.
+Signature is the only awarding body that offers genuine BSL qualifications and is regulated by Ofqual.
 A regulated qualification has to fulfil certain rules to be classified as a qualification.
-For example, to achieve BSL Level 1, a student has to do a minimum of 64/66* hours guided learning hours with an additional 25+ hours of private study.
+For example, to achieve BSL Level 1, a student has to do a minimum of 64/66* hours of guided learning hours with an additional 25+ hours of private study.
 If an online BSL course is offering a ‘Level 1’ accreditation with little or no tutor guidance, then it will not lead to a nationally recognised qualification.

-Even if you don’t want a qualification, attending a course that is accredited by Signature or iBSL means you can keep your credits and do a qualification at a later date.
+Even if you don’t want a qualification, attending a course that is accredited by Signature means you can keep your credits and do a qualification at a later date.
 Sadly, you cannot do that with some of the online courses.
 If you decided to do a qualification at a later date, you would have to start all over again (and pay again, of course!).

 Choosing the Best Online BSL Course

 Many of the cheaper online BSL courses are featured on larger websites such as Udemy, Reed and other online learning providers.
 These providers focus on quantity i.e. enabling learners to access a wide range of courses.
-They do not assess the quality of the course materials or provide much-needed guidance for a visual based language.
-Choosing a BSL course on a large learning platform also means missing out on a learning experience with a culturally rich Deaf tutor.
+They do not assess the quality of the course materials or provide much-needed guidance for a visual-based language.
+Choosing a BSL course on a large learning platform also means missing out on a learning experience with a culturally rich deaf tutor.

 You also need to be aware of the ‘hidden costs’ on some of the course platforms.
 We have seen cheap courses being offered with certificates that have no value.
 Or they charge up to £200 to take your exams.
 Before paying for a course, make sure you are aware of all the costs.